jsbnr/nr-terraform-json-dashboards-native/readme.md

 * [dash_replacer.tf](dash_replacer.tf) - this example takes the same dashboard but replaces some values in the title and NRQL account id's using replace().
 * [dash_templatefile.tf](dash_templatefile.tf) - this example takes the same dashboard but uses a templatefile() method to set title and NRQL account id's.
 * [dash_composed.tf](dash_composed.tf) - this example shows how a complex dashboard can be built using template iteration.
 Super cool.
+* [dash_nrql_composed.tf](dash_nrql_composed.tf) - this example extneds the previous and shows how a complex dashboard can be built using template iteration driven by an NRQL query that determines what items to include.

 ## Installation
 Make sure terraform is installed.
 I recommend [tfenv](https://github.com/tfutils/tfenv) for managing your terraform binaries.